anto1282/G-WEB_Fraud_Detection/reports/README.md

 > Answer:

 --- question 15 fill here ---
-We developed an dockerfile for training our model and added this step to out continuous integration setup by automatically building an image if all unittests pass.
-This image is then added to our artifact registry.
-To run this image you would have to pull it and then run it (you would have to pass a wandb api key as argument):
+For our project, we created a Dockerfile to build an image for training our model.
+This Docker image was integrated into our continuous integration setup, where it is automatically built whenever all unit tests pass.
+Once built, the image is pushed to our artifact registry.
+To run the image, you can pull it from the registry and then execute it, passing in your WandB API key as an argument.
+The commands to run the Docker container are:
-1. `docker pull europe-west10-docker.pkg.dev/dtumlops-448010/gweb-container-registry/train:latest`
+1. docker pull europe-west10-docker.pkg.dev/dtumlops-448010/gweb-container-registry/train:latest
-2. `docker run -e <WAND_API_KEY> train:latest`
+2. docker run -e <WAND_API_KEY> train:latest
+Here’s the link to the Dockerfile used for training:

 https://github.com/anto1282/G-WEB_Fraud_Detection/blob/main/dockerfiles/train.dockerfile